joeri-vlekken/consent-kit/README.md

 # consent-kit
-**consent-kit** is a lightweight implementation of a GDPR compliant banner and modal in vanilla JavaScript.
+**consent-kit** is a lightweight implementation of a GDPR-compliant banner and modal in vanilla JavaScript.

 It allows the website visitor to easily **accept all** cookies or change his/her preferences through the **preference screen**.